Processing Methods for Dry Peas, Lentils & Chickpeas

 Sorting of pulses could be based on size, density and color amongst other criteria.

 Size sorting of pulses could be done on separators.
-For chickpeas, the separators usually employ five sieves varying in dimension from 6 mm to 10 mm.
+For chickpeas, the separators usually employ five sieves varying in dimension from 6 millimeters to 10 millimeters.

 Optical sorters are widely used to ensure uniform color of pulse as well as to improve the cleaning process by removing foreign material and cross contamination.